64bitpandas/notes/content/cs61a/midterm-tips.md

 **Q:** Will ____ be emphasized on the midterm?

 **A:** Not sure; I don’t write the exam.
-If it was emphasized on previous exams, OR it was specifically mentioned by Pamela that it would be on the exam, then the likelihood that it will be on this exam is high.
+If it was emphasized on previous exams, OR it was specifically mentioned by TA's or the instructor that it would be on the exam, then the likelihood that it will be on this exam is high.

 **GLHF!** 🥰